Sobeston/zig.guide/chapter-1.md

 # Unreachable

 The `unreachable` is as an assertion to the compiler that it is not reachable.
-If it is reached, this is safety protected undefined behaviour (i.e. with safety enabled it will result in a panic, and without safety it will cause undefined behaviour).
+If it is reached, this is detectable illegal behaviour (i.e. with safety enabled it will result in a panic, and without safety it will cause undefined behaviour).

 Unreachable is often combined with a switch, in order to tell the compiler that a branch is not possible.